raweru/hangman/README.md

             print(f"You have {self.num_lives} lives left")

     def ask_for_input(self):
+        """
+        Prompts the player to guess a letter and checks if the guess is valid.
+        Updates the game state based on the guess until the player wins or loses.

+        If a player uncovers all the letters in the word, there's no more underscores in the word_guessed attribute.
+If so, while loop is broken and game over.

+        If the num_lives attribute reaches zero, the game is over and the player lost.

+        If the player is neither won or lost, he is prompted to guess a letter, which is then checked if it's a single letter or not.
+If yes, letter is appended to the list_of_guesses attribute and forwarded to check_guess method.
+If not, the user is prompted to enter another letter.
+        """
+        while True:
+            if "_" not in self.word_guessed:
+                print(f"Congrats, you guessed the word {self.word}!")
+                break
+            elif self.num_lives == 0:
+                print(f"Sorry, you ran out of lives and lost!
+Correct word was {self.word}.
+Better luck next time!") break
             guess = input("Enter a single letter: ")
             if len(guess) != 1 or guess.isalpha() != True:
                 print("Invalid letter.
 Please, enter a single alphabetical character.")